 Certain Spanish explorers came in contact with the Tocobaga tribe, specifically Hernando de Soto (after whom the Fort De Soto park is named after) and Pedro Menendez de Aviles.
 Documentation of the Tocobaga tribe first appeared in the sixteenth century when de Aviles aided a nearby native tribe's king to make peace with the Tocobaga tribe.
 Historians believe that de Aviles landed right at the Safety Harbor site, where the Tocobaga tribe had their capital (also what is pictured in the video above).

-Because of the first contact with many Spanish Europeans, the Tocobaga tribe came to an end in the late sixteenth to early seventeenth century due to European diseases that they lacked immunity to.
+Because of first contact with the Spanish, the Tocobaga tribe came to an end in the late sixteenth to early seventeenth century due to European diseases that they lacked immunity to.
 They didn't die off because of war or slavery, but they did die off because of the Europeans' foreign illnesses, which is such a shame.
 I have a feeling that the Tocobaga tribe was a tribe of people that could have taught us a tremendous amount of things about the Tampa Bay area including marine life and how to hunt.
 Even their religious ceremonies could have been a marvelous site to behold.
-We can only imagine how the Tocobaga tribe worshipped their gods on top of the Tocobaga Indian mound in what is now present-day Safety Harbor, FL.
+We can only imagine how the Tocobaga tribe worshiped their gods on top of the Tocobaga Indian mound in what is now present-day Safety Harbor, FL.